-If you’re committed to overcoming your Test Nerves problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.
+If you’re committed to overcoming your Test Nerves problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self help CBT course.

 Alternative Therapy Options for Test Nerves

-Although our preferred form of mental health counselling for Test Nerves is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Test Nerves is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.